rax-maas/blueflood-carbon-forwarder/README.md

 Graphite _'backend'_.
 Twisted-based server accepts graphite source metrics and forward them to [blueflood][blueflood-git].

-Server accepts both plain text and pickle protocols metrics.
+Server accepts only pickle protocols metrics (as it's the only protocol used by graphite `carbon-relay`.)

 It does very primitive _'caching'_: aggregates all metrics and flushes them in regular intervals.